Navadeeppasala/Navadeeppasala/README.md

 ### Hi there, I'm Navadeep Pasala 👋

 - **A passionate Data Science enthusiast.
-I am Currently Pursuing Post Graduation Diploma in Data Science from the Manipal Academy of Higher Education.
+I recently completed Post Graduation Diploma in Data Science from the Manipal Academy of Higher Education.
 I am a fresher, looking forward to making a career transition to the Data Science domain.**
 - 💬 **Ask me about anything related to Python/Machine Learning/Big Data/SQL.**
 - 📫 **How to reach me:**
 <a href="https://www.linkedin.com/in/navadeep-pasala-1280b0145/">